The 6 Pak, Grand Rapids’ Legendary All-Girl Rock Band

 No shortage of boys at this 6 Pak dance

-However, other all-girl rock bands were performing in various parts of the United States.
+However, other all-girl rock bands existed in various parts of the United States.
 Among the earliest to obtain a recording contract were Goldie and the Gingerbreads.

 The 6 Pak visited ‘The Place’ on Plymouth N.E., in Grand Rapids, to meet with another fellow all-female Michigan band called The Pleasure Seekers.
 This group included Suzi Quatro, who a decade later provided the role of ‘Leather Tuscadero’ for the Happy Days TV show.

 Rhythm guitarist Mary Arbanas: “We had a good music department at West Catholic.
 We were surrounded by music all the time.
 It was a big part of our lives.
-We all belonged to St. James church youth group, as well, and had a deep appreciation for music.”
+We all belonged to St. James church youth group, as well.
+We all had a deep appreciation for music.”

 Cindy explains how the band got started: “Drummer Steve Mosketti lived across the street from me.
 We attended grade school together and became close friends.
 I used to watch Steve’s band called Stix and Stones rehearse and they would visit me at my parent’s house.
 One day Steve gave me a broken drumstick.
 I took it home and started working out rhythms on my pillow!”

 Cindy invited her close friend, lead guitarist Karen Delehanty, to join the new band.
 Karen was definitely the quietest member of the band.
 Mary recalls that “she always had a smile on her face, didn’t talk a lot, and had a beautiful voice.
-She played a mean guitar.
-We never knew when she was going to break into an instrumental solo during a song, which was really spontaneous and fun.
+Cindy adds: “she played a mean guitar.
+We never knew when she was going to break into an instrumental solo during the middle of a song, which was really spontaneous and fun.
 She would always smile while she was playing a solo.
 When we learned a new song and it had a lead guitar solo, she would go home after practice and study it.
 By the next practice, she pretty much had it down pat.
-Karen was really good at that.”
+She was really good at that.”

 Rochelle: “my dad loved the accordion and was my biggest fan.
 I owe my love of all types of music to him.
 He was my teacher, but I also took accordion lessons at Wendlandt’s music store on West Fulton Street.”
 Mary suggests that “Rochelle was a natural.
-She just picked up the bass and knew what to do!”
+She just picked up the bass and started playing well.”